twue/2016-02-15-loc-github-collaboration/countries/Luxembourg.md

 ## capital Luxembourg City

-## official languages French
+## official languages French, German, and Luxembourgish
-German
-Luxembourgish

 ## interesting trivia Luxembourg is the world's only remaining grand duchy.